dotnet/docs-maui/docs/user-interface/pages/navigationpage.md

 All three events receive `NavigationEventArgs` objects that define a read-only `Page` property, which retrieves the page that was popped from the navigation stack, or the newly visible page on the stack.

 > [!WARNING]
-> `NavigationPage` is incompatible with .NET MAUI Shell apps, and an exception will be thrown if you attempt to use `NavigationPage` in a Shell app.
+> <xref:Microsoft.Maui.Controls.NavigationPage> is incompatible with .NET MAUI Shell apps, and an exception will be thrown if you attempt to use <xref:Microsoft.Maui.Controls.NavigationPage> in a Shell app.
 For more information about Shell apps, see [Shell](~/fundamentals/shell/index.md).

 ## Perform modeless navigation

 .NET MAUI supports modeless page navigation.
 A modeless page stays on screen and remains available until you navigate to another page.

-A `NavigationPage` is typically used to navigate through a stack of <xref:Microsoft.Maui.Controls.ContentPage> objects.
+A <xref:Microsoft.Maui.Controls.NavigationPage> is typically used to navigate through a stack of <xref:Microsoft.Maui.Controls.ContentPage> objects.
 When one page navigates to another, the new page is pushed on the stack and becomes the active page:

 :::image type="content" source="media/navigationpage/pushing.png" alt-text="Pushing a page to the navigation stack." border="false":::